 Your motorcycle riding gloves should feel comfortable.
-And they should keep you comfortable when you encounter hot sun, cold winds, drenching rain and other rugged riding conditions.
+And they should keep you comfortable when you encounter hot sun, cold winds, drenching rain, and other rugged riding conditions.
 By keeping you comfortable, your motorcycle riding gloves help you to stay alert and safe.

-Safety & Protection
+Provide Safety & Protection

-We prefer leather gloves here at Best Beginner Motorcycles mainly because they don’t require additional protection or reinforcement whereas textile gloves will need things like Kevlar, hard plastics or carbon fiber in specific places in order to best protect.
-There are benefits to advanced textiles when you consider weather as it is much easier to make a cooler or warmer glove using those materials.
+We prefer leather gloves here at Best Beginner Motorcycles, mainly because they require less additional protection or reinforcement—whereas textile gloves usually need things like Kevlar, hard plastics, or carbon fiber in specific places in order to protect properly.
+There are benefits to advanced textiles when you consider weather, however, as it is much easier to make a cooler or warmer glove using those materials.